LordTenderBacon/Scary-Sound-Prop-with-Adafruit-RP2040-Prop-Maker/README.md

 2. Once downloaded upload/import your sound and make sure its sounds good.

-3. Export your Audio to your computer and name it audio.raw
+3. Export your Audio to your computer and name it audio.raw in the same folder with the python code

 4. Select the "Other uncompressed Files"